 29. The Commission agrees with Enbridge's analysis that the reversal of the Spearhead pipeline qualifies as a new use for three reasons.
 First, the original Chicago-to-Cushing pipeline provided service in a northeasterly direction from Cushing to the Chicago area, while the project Enbridge proposes will reverse the pipeline so that it can provide service in a southwesterly direction from Chicago to Cushing.
-Thus, Spearhead will provide a new service unrelated to the transportation historically provided by the former owners of CCPS.
-Second, the new configuration of the pipeline will allow transported.14
+Thus, Spearhead will provide a new service unrelated to the transportation historically provided by the former soft CCPS.
+Second, the new configuration of the pipeline will allow transportation of a fundamentally different range of products than those originally transported.14

 30. Moreover, the Spearhead service will be utilized by a fundamentally different group of customers for different purposes than the original Cushing-to-Chicago system, and the new shippers will be reaching entirely different markets.
-To the extent there is any minor overlap between the customers served by Spearhead and those formerly served
+To the extent there is any minor overlap between the customers served by Spearhead and those formerly served by CCPS, the overlap is purely coincidental, and the shippers who executed TSAs for Spearhead expressly acknowledge their support for this project and the proposed rate structure.